odedd/table_sortable/README.md

         <sub>default: 'Titleized' version of the column name</sub>
         Allows specifying a string to be used as the column label, displayed at the table header.
     - `placeholder: (string|false)`
-        <sub>default: same as header</sub>
+        <sub>default: same as label</sub>
         Allows specifying a string to be used as a placeholder for the column's filter input field.
         You may also specify `false`, in which case no placeholder will be displayed.
     - `filter: (proc|false)`
         <sub>default: free case-insensitive text search on the column's value</sub>
-        By default, the column will be searched on according to the value.
+        By default, the column will be filtered according to the column's value.
 However, you may specify a proc to perform the search on that column.
-        The proc itself can contain either ActiveRecord operations (eg. `where`) or array operations (eg. `select`), and will be passed the current search query when run.
+        The proc itself can contain either ActiveRecord operations (eg. `where`) or array operations (eg. `select`), and will be passed the current filter query when run.
         ```ruby
         define_column :full_name,
                       filter: ->(query) {where('LOWER(CONCAT(first_name," ", last_name)) LIKE (?)', "%#{query.downcase}%")}